 Crop yield changes could be due to a variety of factors, which might include, but not be confined to, a changing climate.
 In order to assess the impact of recent climate change (1980-2008) on wheat, maize, rice and soybean, Lobell et al. (2011) looked at how the overall yield trend in these crops changed in response to changes in climate over the period studied.
-The study was conducted at the global-scale but national estimates for Italy were also calculated.
-Lobell et all.
-(2011) divided the climate-induced yield trend by the overall yield trend for 1980-2008, to produce a simple metric of the importance of climate relative to all other factors.
-The ratio produced indicates the influence of climate on the productivity trend overall.
+The study was conducted at the global-scale but national estimates for Spain were also calculated.
+Lobell et al. (2011) divided the climate-induced yield trend by the overall yield trend for 1980-2008, to produce a simple metric of the importance of climate relative to all other factors.
+The ratio produced indicates the influence of climate on the productivity trend.
 So for example a value of -0.1 represents a 10% reduction in yield gain due to climate change, compared to the increase that could have been achieved without climate change, but with technology and other gains.
 This can also be expressed as 10 years of climate trend being equivalent to the loss of roughly 1 year of technology gains.
-For Italy maize, soybean, and wheat yield in particular, were estimated to have been impacted negatively relative to what could have been achieved without the climate trends, whilst rice yield was estimated to have beenfited from recent climatic trends (see Table 2).
+For Spain, rice yield was estimated to have benefited relative to what could have been achieved without the climate trends (see Table 2).

 Crop Trend

-Maize -0.2 to -0.1
+Maize -0.1 to 0

 Rice 0.1 to 0.2

-Wheat -0.4 to -0.3
+Wheat -0.1 to 0

-Soybean -0.3 to -0.2
+Soybean n/a

 Table 2.
-The estimated net impact of climate trends for 1980-2008 on crop yields.
+The estimated national net impact of climate trends for 1980-2008 on crop yields in Spain.
 Climate-induced yield trend divided by overall yield trend. 'n/a' infers zero or insignificant crop production or unavailability of data.
 Data is from Lobell et al. (2011).

-Included in this section are results from recent studies that have applied climate projections from Global Climate Models (GCMs) to crop yield models to assess the global-scale impact of climate change on crop yields, and which include impact estimates at the national-scale for Italy (Avnery et al., 2011, Iglesias and Rosenzweig, 2009, Giannakopoulos et al., 2005, Moriondo et al., 2010, Olesen et al., 2007).
-The process of CO_2 fertilisation of some crops is usually included in climate impact studies of yields.
-However, other gases can influence crop growth, and are not always included in impact model projections.
-An example of this is ozone, (O_3) and so a study which attempts to quantify the potential impact of changes in the atmospheric concentration of this gas is also included Avnery et al., (2011).

-In addition to these studies, the AVOID programme analysed the patterns of climate change for 21 GCMs to establish an index of 'climate suitability' of agricultural land.
-Climate suitability is not directly equivalent to crop yields, but is a means of looking at a standard metric across all countries included in this project, and of assessing the level of agreement on variables that affect crop production between all 21 GCMs.
+Several recent studies have applied climate projections from Global Climate Models (GCMs) to crop yield models to assess the global-scale impact of climate change on crop yields (Iglesias and Rosenzweig, 2009, Giannakopoulos et al., 2005, Moriondo et al., 2010, Olesen et al., 2007).
+Most of these studies include impact estimates at the national-scale for Spain which are presented in this section.
+The process of CO2 fertilisation of some crops is usually included in most climate impact studies of yields.
+However, other gases can influence crop yield and are not always included in impacts models.
+An example of this is ozone (O_3) and so a study which attempts to quantify the potential impact on crop yield of changes in ozone in the atmosphere is also included (Avnery et al. 2011).
+In addition to these studies, the AVOID programme analysed the patterns of climate change for 21 GCMs, to establish an index of 'climate suitability' of agricultural land.
+Climate suitability is not directly equivalent to crop yields, but is a means of looking at a standard metric across all the countries including in this project, and of assessing the level of agreement on variables that affect crop production, between all 21 GCMs.